 Natural open space is that part of the landscape without obvious development.
 It can take the form of cropland and pastures, greenbelts, wetlands, woodlands, parks, or floodplains.
 The value of open space lies not only in its inherent protection of ecologically sensitive areas, but also in its appeal of naturalness to the passerby, the vacationer, and the outdoor enthusiast.
 Preserving open spaces not only protects natural resources, but also gives the viewer a sense of freedom with its visual impact of open space, whether it is agricultural land, woodlands, or a park.

-Signs can sometimes have a negative visual impact on the "viewshed", particularly if there are a lot of them, are very large, or are poorly placed, although they are necessary for economic, safety, and information purposes.
-The Town of Elk Grove uses the Lafayette County Sign Ordinance.
+Communities have signs and billboards for economic, safety, and information purposes.
+However, sometimes they can have a negative visual impact on the landscape, particularly if there are a lot of them, are very large, or are poorly placed.